rolkra/rolkra.github.io/_posts/2020-12-25-R-Console-Gaming.md

 cat(col_blue("text"))
 cat(bg_blue("text"))
 ```
-So I was able to create some very basic "sprites" by using a space (" ") and setting a background color.
+So I was able to write a function, that displays a very basic "sprites" by using a space (" ") and setting a background color.

 ```R
 library(cli);